 We are both college professors at the University of Washington in Seattle.

 No. This is the website that accompanies a college course entitled "Calling Bullshit".
-No bullshit.

 As we explain on our home page, we feel that the world has become over-saturated with bullshit and we're sick of it.
 However modest, this course is our attempt to fight back.